 top of page

-Cap top; material: celluloid, shape: conical, flat cap top edge, logo: new two chicks logo on the top and “GÜNTER WAGER Pelikan” on the lateral side.
+Cap top; material: cellulose acetate, shape: conical, flat cap top edge, logo: new two chicks logo on the top and “GÜNTER WAGER Pelikan” on the lateral side.

-Cap tube; material: celluloid, shape: no vent holes, two narrow bands, grooved around the inner wall.
+Cap tube; material: cellulose acetate, shape: no vent holes, two narrow bands, grooved around the inner wall.

 Clip; shape: gold plated drop clip.